shipwright-io/community/ships/0025-event-driven-builds.md

 * Support events from generic git servers.
 The implementation should be extensible to support those in a non-breaking manner.
 * Creation of the vendor-specific Ingress resources to expose the webhook URL.
+* Definition of what other forms of triggers may look like.

 ## Proposal